A remarkable village, remarkable history

 Originally settled in 1819 when a farmer, trapper, and guide by the name of Jacob Smith Moody became the first permanent settler in the area, Saranac Lake looked much different than it does today.
 Besides the obvious lack of shops and art galleries, the Saranac River wouldn't be dammed to create what would come to be known as Lake Flower until 1827.
 Today you can enjoy an array of fascinating historical sites, museums, tours, and special events.
 Stay at the carefully restored Hotel Saranac, a unique 1920s hotel in the heart of downtown Saranac Lake.

 Before Saranac Lake became the popular outdoor recreation and heritage tourism destination it is today, it was once a world-famous health resort and center for scientific research.
 Historic Saranac Lake operates the Saranac Laboratory Museum in downtown Saranac Lake.
 Built in 1894, as the first laboratory built for the study of tuberculosis (TB) in the United States, the museum is open year-round with permanent and temporary exhibits.
 Historic Saranac Lake hosts regular summer and fall tours of various historic sites, including the former Trudeau Sanatorium property, and the Bartok Cabin, where Hungarian composer Béla Bartók spent the last summer of his life.
-You can explore historic downtown with a self-guided walking tour.
+You can explore the historic downtown with a self-guided walking tour.

-Other interesting historic sites include the Robert Louis Stevenson Cottage, and the Six Nations Iroquois Cultural Center in Onchiota.
+Other interesting historic sites include the Robert Louis Stevenson Cottage and the Six Nations Iroquois Cultural Center in Onchiota.

 Early days: Adirondack guides and guests